White Rabbit (Marvel Comics)

-The White Rabbit (Dr. Lorina Dodson) is a supervillainess appearing in American comic books published by Marvel Comics.
-The character has been depicted as an enemy of Spider-Man.
+White Rabbit (Dr. Lorina Dodson) is a supervillain appearing in American comic books published by Marvel Comics.
+Created by J.M.
+DeMatteis, Kerry Gammill, and Mike Esposito, the character first appeared in Marvel Team-Up #131 (July 1983).
+White Rabbit is a wealthy criminal who based her supervillain persona on Alice in Wonderland.
+She is a recurring antagonist of the superhero Spider-Man.

 Publication history

-She first appeared in Marvel Team-Up #131 in July 1983, and was created by J.M.
+White Rabbit debuted in Marvel Team-Up #131 (July 1983), created by J.M.
 DeMatteis, Kerry Gammill, and Mike Esposito.
+She appeared in the 2022 The Amazing Spider-Man series.
+She appeared in the 2022 Spider-Verse Unlimited Infinity Comic series.

 Fictional character biography

-Born to a wealthy family, Lorina Dodson who would become the White Rabbit grew up in a safe, secure environment and was showered with all the material possessions she ever wanted.
+Born to a wealthy family, Lorina Dodson, who would become White Rabbit, grew up in a safe, secure environment and was showered with all the material possessions she ever wanted.
 However, she was bored, and only found entertainment from classic literature, such as Alice in Wonderland.
 As she grew older, her family married her off to an older gentleman named Lewis Dodson (a name derived from the author of the Alice in Wonderland books, Lewis Carroll, whose real name was Charles Dodgson).
-At the time of the marriage, she was twenty-five and he was eighty-two.
-She resented being treated as a trophy wife, so she killed her husband, and the police thought it was an accident.
+At the time of the marriage, Lorina was twenty-five and Lewis was eighty-two.
+Lorina resented being treated as a trophy wife, so she killed her husband, and the police thought it was an accident.

 After that, she would only mention that he "died happy", and subsequently used her inheritance to buy various gadgets so that she could experience a life full of danger and excitement.
 She became the White Rabbit, an eccentric criminal, whose costume resembled a cross between the literary character from Alice in Wonderland and a Playboy Bunny.
 While the White Rabbit is clearly insane to the point of being completely ridiculous, she is quite articulate and has a great knowledge of literature.
 At some point early in her career she was trying to establish her reputation and confronted Deadpool, who was bonded with the Venom symbiote.
 She used an array of carrot bombs and mutant rabbits, as well as stealing only watches.
-She spent her first days as a criminal robbing various fast food joints, most notably "Kwikkee Burger".
+She spent her first days as a criminal robbing various fast food joints, most notably Kwikkee Burger.
 She and her gang were eventually confronted by Frog-Man (a frequent customer at Kwikkee Burger), who was able to defeat her hired help only with Spider-Man's aid.
-The White Rabbit escaped, but struck later at a book fair, where she found the two superheroes once again.
+White Rabbit escaped, but struck later at a book fair, where she found the two superheroes once again.
 The White Rabbit, witnessing her men getting defeated, fled using her jet-boots, but they began to malfunction, allowing Frog-Man to knock her into a building.